-On the Closing Date, we expect to issue the Class 1M-1, Class 1M-2, Class 1M-2A, Class 1M-2F, Class 1M-2I, Class 1M-2B, Class 2B, Class 2M-1, Class 2M-2, Class 2M-2A, Class 2M-2F, Class 2M-2I, Class 2M-2B and Class 2B Notes, and we expect to offer the Class 1M-1, Class 1M-2, Class 1B, Class 2M-1, Class 2M-2 and Class 2B Notes (the "Offered Notes").
-The Exchangeable Notes and RCR Notes will be exchangeable for the related RCR Notes and Exchangeable Notes and in the Combinations described on Schedule I hereto.
+On the Closing Date, we expect to issue the Class 2M-1, Class 2M-2, Class 2M-2A, Class 2M-2F, Class 2M-2I, Class 2M-2B and Class 2B Notes, and we expect to offer the Class 2M-1, Class 2M-2 and Class 2B Notes (the "Offered Notes").
+The Exchangeable Notes and RCR Notes will be exchangeable for the related RCR Notes and Exchangeable Notes, respectively and in the Combinations described on Schedule I hereto.
 All the Notes will be issued pursuant to a Debt Agreement (the "Debt Agreement") to be dated as of the Closing Date.
 Under a Global Agency Agreement (the "Global Agency Agreement") to be dated as of the Closing Date between us and the Global Agent, Wells Fargo Bank will act as paying agent, registrar, transfer agent, authenticating agent and exchange administrator.
 See "The Agreements" in this Prospectus.
-Notwithstanding anything in this Prospectus to the contrary, the Class 2B Notes will not be issued on the Closing Date.
-See "Special Note" on the cover of this Prospectus.

 The Notes are our unsecured general obligations and are structured to be subject to the performance of the Reference Obligations in the Reference Pool.
-The Reference Pool is divided into two Loan Groups.
 The transaction is designed to furnish credit protection to us with respect to Reference Obligations that experience losses related to Credit Events and Modification Events.
-The Group 1 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events and Modification Events with respect to the Reference Obligations in Loan Group 1 and the actual losses experienced with respect thereto.
-Similarly, the Group 2 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events and Modification Events with respect to the Reference Obligations in Loan Group 2 and the actual losses experienced with respect thereto.
-In addition, the Interest Payment Amounts of the Group 1 Notes will be subject to reduction to the extent that the Reference Obligations in Loan Group 1 experience losses as a result of Modification Events.
-Similarly, the Interest Payment Amounts of the Group 2 Notes will be subject to reduction to the extent that the Reference Obligations in Loan Group 2 experience losses as a result of Modification Events.
-See "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-down Amounts" and "-Allocation of Modification Loss Amount."
+The Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events and Modification Events with respect to the Reference Obligations and the actual losses experienced with respect thereto.
+In addition, the Interest Payment Amounts of the Notes will be subject to reduction to the extent that the Reference Obligations experience losses as a result of Modification Events.
+See "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-down Amounts" and "- Allocation of Modification Loss Amount."

 The principal payment characteristics of the Notes have been designed so that the Notes amortize based on the collections of principal payments on the Reference Obligations.
-The Notes will not be entitled to principal payments based on Unscheduled Principal collections received on the Reference Obligations in the related Loan Group unless the Minimum Credit Enhancement Test and the Delinquency Test are satisfied for the related Payment Date and Loan Group.
-Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid by us on the Notes will be based in part on Scheduled Principal that is collected on the Reference Obligations in the related Loan Group, rather than on scheduled payments due on such Reference Obligations, as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
-In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation, we will not make principal payments on the related Notes based on Scheduled Principal and Unscheduled Principal actually collected on such Reference Obligation and any Recovery Principal.
+The Notes will not be entitled to principal payments based on Unscheduled Principal collections received on the Reference Obligations unless the Minimum Credit Enhancement Test and the Delinquency Test are satisfied for the related Payment Date.
+Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid by us on the Notes will be based in part on Scheduled Principal that is collected on the Reference Obligations, rather than on scheduled payments due on such Reference Obligations, as described under "Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
+In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation; instead, we will only make principal payments on the Notes based on Scheduled Principal and Unscheduled Principal actually collected on such Reference Obligation and any Recovery Principal.
 Investors should make their own determination as to the effect of these features on the Notes.